 EVENING Ring and Ride services are back across the region as demand increases due to the relaxation of Covid restrictions.

-The West Midlands Ring and Ride door-to-door minibus service is now available for the 11,500 registered customers offering them the opportunity to travel until 11pm six nights a week.
+The West Midlands Ring and Ride door-to-door minibus service is now available across for the 11,500 registered customers offering them the opportunity to travel until 11pm six nights a week.